Andrewsville/PHP-Token-Reflection/README.md

 ## Brief history

 Everything started with [ApiGen](https://github.com/nette/apigen).
 It is a pretty cool tool for generating documentation.
 It uses docblocks and... yes, reflection.
-It makes perfectly sense, because reflection is - besides other things - a great tool for generating documentation, however it has its limitations by design.
+It makes perfect sense, because reflection is - besides other things - a great tool for generating documentation, however it has its limitations by design.
 The biggest one is that you have to include/require the described source.
 It means that:

 * the described source affects the generator's environment,
 * it is very memory-consuming,
 * you have to include sources of all libraries (you cannot generate documentation of a Zend Framework based application without having at least a big part of the ZF loaded as well).